|

 kid three times a year for one hour, Dad could fake

 sincerity to perfection.
+My father had

 once loved me.
 I knew this for a fact.
 But ever

-since he met the mistress, his love mysteriously
+since he met the Mistress, his love mysteriously

 evaporated.
 Did I do anything to deserve this?